cnvandev/dynamo/README.md

 responsibility for your terrible HTML or if you try to lay everything out using tables like it's 1998.

-To use, just import `dynamo.py` at the top of your file (`import dynamo`) and then start creating tags by wrapping your text in functions representing the tags you want.
+To use, just import `dynamo.py` at the top of your file (`from dynamo import *`) and then start creating tags by wrapping your text in functions representing the tags you want.
 It goes like so:

     print doctype("html")